Skip to content

 All right, I’m driving home tonight after what I felt was a pretty awesome day at work with my team members.
 Everyone just did a great job all around on the production end, the advertising end, and sometimes you cannot help but reflect where you are and where you have been.
 I just got off the phone with a vendor that I had a relationship with early on in my career, and I cannot help but think about how much I have grown, and I am not talking business-wise, but just maturity-wise.
 Let’s label this podcast business maturity.

 On the subject of business maturity, I can now have a better conversation with a vendor or owner of a company than I could when I was younger and just beginning my career in advertising.
 Some would say I was filled with piss and vinegar.
 When I first opened my agency, I thought I was the greatest thing since sliced bread.
 Among my undesirable attributes at the time I was not humble, I was impatient and ill-informed on how business works.
-Today, I look at every vendor as a friend, a potential client, and an evangelist for our advertising agency, VIP Marketing and video production company Craft Creative.
+Today, I look at every vendor as a friend, a potential client, and an evangelist for our marketing agency, VIP Marketing and video production company Craft Creative.
 Mature business owners understand that relationships and strategic partnerships that can help grow your business.

 I’ve learned many valuable lessons in business, and at the forefront of it all is to remain humble.
 I do not care about how successful you become.
 The good or the bad, you should remain humble.
 Continue to build long lasting relationships and partnerships with people.